evanlong-me/claude-code-usage/README.md

 - 🔒 **100% Local & Secure** - No API keys required, reads local Claude Code data only
 - ⚡ **Quick Analysis** - View all usage statistics with a single `ccu` command
-- 💰 **Accurate Cost Tracking** - Real costs + estimated pricing based on detected models
+- 💰 **Cost Tracking** - Real-time cost calculation based on Claude pricing
-- 📊 **Project Breakdown** - Detailed usage analytics per project
+- 📊 **Detailed Table View** - Clean tabular display with token counts, costs, and project info
-- 🎯 **Smart Model Detection** - Automatically identifies actual Claude models from session records
+- 🔍 **Smart Filtering** - Filter by time ranges and project names
+- 📈 **Flexible Sorting** - Sort by cost, time, tokens, or project name
+- 🎯 **Project Management** - List and filter by specific projects
 - 🚀 **Easy to Use** - Simple installation and intuitive commands

 ## 🚀 Quick Start